juliafmorgado/30DaysOtel/week1/day2.md

 ## Why data alone is not enough

-One of the biggest realizations for me today was that having more data does not automatically lead to better understanding.
+> More data ≠ better understanding

 A system can produce enormous volumes of logs, metrics, and dashboards and still be extremely difficult to debug.
 The issue is not data scarcity.
 The issue is **uncorrelated data**.